ClementTsang/dircs/README.md

 As of writing, `dircs` has been tested to build using Rust 1.70.0.

+If you want to disable certain hash functions for whatever reason, you can control this by disabling the appropriate feature for that hash function (see `Cargo.toml`).

 ### Binaries

 As of 0.1.9, binaries are generated on release through CI.
 These can be accessed in the